togwand/nixos/README.md

 An interactive shell command manager

 TODO:
+1. Add function to swap between root and not root (with a restart of the program perhaps)
-1. Better git options and aggregate its commands into functions
+2. Better git options and aggregate its commands into functions
-2. Upgrade help section and add manpage/documentation
+3. Upgrade help section and add manpage/documentation
-3. Make prettier somehow
+4. Make prettier somehow

 #### nixos-installer
 An interactive NixOS installer

 TODO:
-1. Learn disko and put it into the flake_install function
-2. Make more modular, add functions for repeates stuff and simplify code
-3. Better help section
+1. Better help section